 I met author C.A.
-(Christine) Verstraete during the October Frights Blog Hop earlier this month.
+(Christine) Verstraete during the October Frights Blog Hop of last year.
 I quickly ordered her new book, Lizzie Borden, Zombie Hunter, intrigued by the notion of turning the most famous matricidal/patricidal figure in American history into an occult detective.
 Though I admit I haven’t yet read the novel, it seems like a very promising next step from — and a clever spin on — Seth Grahame-Smith’s Pride and Prejudice and Zombies (2009) and his Abraham Lincoln, Vampire Hunter (2010).

 A mystery runs through Lizzie Borden, Zombie Hunter, a sinister puzzle that Borden must solve.
 As I say, she’s presented as an occult detective, and as I do with my Vera Van Slyke chronicles, Verstraete interweaves historical fact with supernatural fiction in this novel.
 Her other work has been published in various anthologies and magazines, including Mystery Weekly, Siren’s Call and Happy Homicides 3: Summertime Crime.
 She’s also the author of a young adult novel, GIRL Z: My Life as a Teenage Zombie.

 I directed my usual four questions regarding occult detective characters specifically to Verstraete’s re-imagining of Lizzie Borden.